santorsola-teaching/class-lab-adv-omics/L12_resequencing_sarek_mapping/sarek_exercise.md

 Required information:

-your projectID = mbg-bioinf-student-_surname_
+- your projectID = mbg-bioinf-student-_surname_
-your bucket = unipv-bioinf-student-_surname_-data-main
+- your bucket = unipv-bioinf-student-_surname_-data-main

-Remember to edit with your personal credentials:
+Remember to configure the following parameters with your personal credentials:
 - workDir
 - google.project
 - igenomes_base